samuel-book/samuel-1/_sources/introduction/key_findings_all.md

 When comparing predicted decisions between hospitals:

 * It is easier to find majority agreement on who not to thrombolyse than who to thrombolyse.
 77.5% of all patients have a treatment decision that is agreed by 80% hospitals.
 Of those who were not given thrombolysis, 84.6% had agreement by 80% hospitals.
-Of those who were given thrombolysis, 60.4% had agreement by 80% hospitals
+Of those who were given thrombolysis, 60.4% had agreement by 80% hospitals.

+* A comparison of a hospital's likelihood to give thrombolysis may be made by passing the a standard 10k patient cohort set through all hospitals.
+This evaluates likelihood to give thrombolysis independently from hospitals own local patient populations.

 * A *benchmark set* of hospitals was created by passing the same 10k patient cohort set through all hospitals, and selecting the 30 hospitals with the highest thrombolysis use.
 If all thrombolysis decisions were made by a majority vote of these hospitals then thrombolysis use (in those arriving within 4 hours of known stroke onset) would be expected to increase from 29.5% to 36.9%.